StudentDataLabs/EmptyHousingInnovationLab/data/DataGuide.md

 # Data Guide

-If you're just starting to pick up data skills it can seem a bit overwhelming.
-We've put together this Data Guide and Open Data Table to contextualise the different datasets contained in this folder.
+We've put together this Data Guide and Open Data Table to contextualise the different datasets provided for the Lab.

 ### Open Data Table
-The Open Data Table details the name of the dataset, a description of its contents, a source link and file type
+The Open Data Table details the name of the dataset, a description of its contents, a source link and the file type.
+You can find out more information by following the source links of each dataset.

 Dataset | Description | Source | File Type |
 --- | --- | --- | --- |